 The Company supports and nurtures startups for the purpose of solving problems in the society and creating a new Cybernics Industry.
-The Company holds a investment securities of startups (non-listed) with unique technologies.
+The Company holds a investment securities in mainly non-listed startups with unique technologies.
 However the purpose of this is not purely for investment, and the Company also enters into business alliance with all of the companies.